jhnwllr/gbif_reverse_jackknife/README.md

 ![](https://raw.githubusercontent.com/jhnwllr/gbif_reverse_jackknife/master/plots/raster_plots/8978926.jpg)

-This implementation is a translation from R to scala of `biogeo::rjack`. [source](https://github.com/cran/biogeo/blob/master/R/rjack.R).
+This implementation is a translation from R to scala of `biogeo::rjack` [source](https://github.com/cran/biogeo/blob/master/R/rjack.R).
 It also similar to what is available in  DivaGIS.

 ```R